airayzing/Help-Docs-v2/ekochatconnect-resource-center/how-ekochatconnect-works/bot-management/edit-your-chat-flow.md

 ## **Need Further Assistance?**

-If you encounter any issues or need assistance, please contact us at [production@ekochat.co.za](mailto:production@ekochat.co.za).
+If you encounter any issues or need assistance, please contact us at [production@ekochatconnect.co.za](mailto:production@ekochatconnect.co.za).
 We will respond within 48 business hours.

 That's it!
 You're now equipped to customize your chatbot's flow and engage users effectively.